A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 Add additional targeting to your ad to further define the audience.
 You can target individuals by gender, age, interests, and numerous other demographic and psychographic differentiators.
 Link your AdWords account to your YouTube channel and click “Finish” to start running your ad.

-With more than a billion active users, YouTube is not simply a home for funny videos anymore.
+With more than a billion active users, YouTube is not merely a home for funny videos anymore.
 Video drives a 157% increase in organic traffic from search engines.
 YouTube is a serious marketing platform that provides your brand with the opportunity to promote content in a truly visual and engaging way.

 It’s essential to practice inbound marketing techniques when marketing your YouTube channel and videos.
 Create content that shares an interesting story and provides your viewers with valuable information.
 Market that content across different platforms, including social, email, and your company blog or website.
 Optimize your content by including cards and end screens with clear CTAs.